 What do you picture when you think of Christmas?
-Is it footprints left in freshly fallen snow and snow men with button eyes and a carrot nose?
-Is it Santa and sleigh bells and eight famous reindeer?
-Or is it surrounded by family, cosied up in front of a crackling fire, sipping a rich hot chocolate and munching on a warm mince pie?
+Footprints left in freshly fallen snow and snow men with button eyes and a carrot nose?
+Santa and sleigh bells and eight famous reindeer?
+Or is it surrounded by family, cosied up in front of a crackling fire, sipping mulled wine and munching on a warm mince pie?

 Christmas food is steeped in tradition - from the turkey and the stuffing that is served at Christmas dinner, to the Christmas cake and mulled wine that follows.
 A famous English Christmas dinner scene can even be found in Charles Dickens' A Christmas Carol (1843), where Scrooge sends Bob Cratchitt a large turkey to enjoy once he has had his epiphany.